-In the chapter "Risk Management & Internal Controls" of the Annual Report, the Management Board describes its procedures in respect of the risks of fraud and non-compliance with laws and regulations and the Supervisory Board reflects on this in the chapter "Report of the Supervisory Board" of the Annual Report.
+In the chapter 'Risk Management & Internal Controls' of the Annual Report, the Management Board describes its procedures in respect of the risk of fraud and non-compliance with laws and regulations and the Supervisory Board reflects on this in the chapter 'Report of the Supervisory Board' of the Annual Report.

 As part of our audit, we have gained insights into AMG and its business environment, and assessed the design and implementation of the Company's internal controls in relation to fraud and non-compliance.
-Our procedures included, among other things, assessing AMG's code of conduct, Speak Up and Reporting policy, and inspection of the incidents register.
-Furthermore, we performed relevant inquiries with the Management Board, Supervisory Board, Audit Committee, and other relevant functions, such as Internal Audit, Legal Counsel and Chief Compliance Officer.
+Our procedures included, among other things, assessing AMG's code of conduct, speak up and reporting policy and inspection of the incidents register.
+Furthermore, we performed relevant inquiries with the Management Board, Supervisory Board, Audit Committee and other relevant functions, such as Internal Audit, Legal Counsel and Chief Compliance Officer.
 As part of our audit procedures, we:

-- assessed other positions held by Management Board members and paid special attention to procedures and governance/compliance in view of possible conflicts of interest; - evaluated correspondence with supervisory authorities and regulators as well as legal confirmation letters.
+- obtained an understanding of how the Company uses information technology (IT) and the impact of IT on the financial statements, including the potential for cybersecurity incidents to have a material impact on the financial statements; - assessed other positions held by management board members and paid special attention to procedures and compliance in view of possible conflicts of interest; - evaluated, where applicable, investigation reports on indications of possible fraud and non-compliance; - evaluated correspondence with supervisory authorities and regulators as well as legal confirmation letters.

-In addition, we performed procedures to obtain an understanding of the legal and regulatory frameworks that are applicable to AMG and identified the areas that are most likely to have a material effect on the financial statements, including legislation with an indirect effect such as competition legislation, employment legislation, contract legislation, environmental and mining legislation, GDPR and health and safety legislation.
+In addition, we performed procedures to obtain an understanding of the legal and regulatory frameworks that are applicable to AMG and identified the areas that are most likely to have a material effect on the financial statements, including legislation with an indirect effect such as competition legislation, employment legislation, anti-bribery and corruption laws and regulations, environmental and mining legislation and health and safety legislation.

-We, together with our forensic specialists, evaluated the fraud and non-compliance risk factors to consider whether those factors indicate a risk of material misstatement in the financial statements.
+We, together with our forensics specialists, evaluated the fraud and non-compliance risk factors to consider whether those factors indicate a risk of material misstatement in the financial statements.

-Based on the above and on the auditing standards, we identified the following fraud risks that are relevant to our audit, and responded as follows:
+Based on the above and on the auditing standards, we identified the following fraud risks that are relevant to our audit, including the relevant presumed risks laid down in the auditing standards, and responded as follows: